What is Integrated Pest Management (IPM)?

 IPM-appropriate pesticides include the following types:

 - Natural or non-synthetic pesticides: Botanical-based pesticides fall into this IPM group.
-Based on extracts from different types of plants, these natural insecticides include products such as neem oil, based on extracts from the neem tree, or pyrethrins extracted from special chrysanthemum blossoms.
+Derived from different types of plant extracts, these pesticides include products such as neem oil, which is based on neem tree extracts, and pyrethrins extracted from special chrysanthemum blossoms.
 Pesticides in this category may or may not be organic.
-They also require the same types of safety precautions as synthetic pesticides.
+Either way, they require the same types of safety precautions as synthetic pesticides.

-By establishing a personalized Integrated Pest Management program for your garden, you can take action — with the right controls — when pests show up, and then rest easy.
-With IPM principles in mind and GardenTech® brands as your partners, you can build a healthy, harmonious garden.
+By establishing a personalized IPM program for your garden, you can take action when pests show up and rest easy knowing you've made the right choice.
+With IPM principles in mind and GardenTech brands as your partners, you can enjoy a healthy, harmonious garden.

 Always read product labels thoroughly and follow instructions carefully, including guidelines for pre-harvest intervals (PHI) on edible crops and frequency of applications.